-Below the average prices for porcelain or ceramic veneers across several countries.
+Below are the average prices per veneer for porcelain or ceramic veneers across several countries.
 On average, porcelain and ceramic veneers have a higher price than composite veneers but they last longer.

 Dental veneers are medical procedures which restore the natural appearance of teeth.
 They involve the creation of a mould made from composite resin or ceramic materials, which is then bonded to teeth via a specially formulated dental cement.
 The aim is to resolve problems relating to damaged or discoloured teeth, improving their physical appearance.